briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

-1. _(a)_ The right of a vehicle or pedestrian to proceed uninterruptedly in a lawful manner in the direction in which it or the individual is moving in preference to another vehicle or pedestrian approaching from a different direction into its or the individual’s path;
+1. _(a)_ The right of a vehicle or pedestrian to proceed uninterruptedly in a lawful manner in the direction in which it or the individual is moving in preference to another vehicle or pedestrian approaching from a different direction into its or the individual's path;

 2. _(b)_ A general term denoting land, property or the interest therein, usually in the configuration of a strip, acquired for or devoted to transportation